-Making regular extra payments on your loan principal will provide huge returns.
-You can pay against principal by employing various techniques.
-For many people,Perhaps the simplest way to organize this process is by making one additional payment every year.
-If you can't afford to pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay half of your payment every two weeks.
-The effect here is that you make one additional monthly payment each year.
-These options differ a little in lowering the total interest paid and shortening payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.
+There's a trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make extra payments which are applied to the loan principal.
+Borrowers pay extra in several different ways.
+For many people,Perhaps the easiest way to organize this process is by making 1 extra mortgage payment a year.
+If you can't pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another option is to pay a half payment every other week.
+The result is you make one extra monthly payment each year.
+Each of these options produces different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?